EVEREST BASE CAMP TREK - NEPAL

 EARLY BIRD until 31 Jan 2021 | USD $4,950

 STANDARD FEES after 1 Feb 2021 | USD $5,550

 To register please fill out the APPLICATION FORM

-Once your application has been reviewed and accepted, to secure your spot we require a payment of USD $1,260 (this deposit is non-refundable).
+Once your application has been reviewed and accepted, to secure your spot we require a payment of USD $1,260.
+Please note that his deposit is non-refundable.
 We will email you a PayPal invoice with instructions on how to complete the payment by PayPal or Bank Transfer.
-Early bird price has to be paid in full by 31 January 2020.
+Early bird price has to be paid in full by 31 January 2021.
 Payment plans available.

 Learn to meditate course with Honza & Claudine

 Daily guided meditations, lectures and introspective talks lead by Honza & Claudine